 The scenes featuring the corridors where Mrs. Danvers and Mrs. de Winter walk were also filmed here.
 Mapperton House was used for Mrs. de Winter’s study and the lawns where Maxim and Mrs. de Winters host a party by the Orangery.
 To show the rear of Manderley, the Osterley House in Isleworth was used as a shooting site.

 The Loseley House in Surrey, West Sussex’s Petworth House, and Blegberry Farm made up for the rest of the locations.
 Located on the Atlantic coast of the picturesque North Devon, Hartland Quay is heavily featured in the film.
 The coastline is a perfect match to the description in the book by Daphne du Maurier.
-The coast is known for its rough seas in the winters and also used to be a port.
+The coast is known for its rough seas in the winter and also used to be a port.
 ‘Rebecca’ was filmed here for four days.

 France, Europe

 Scenes at Monte Carlo are a sharp contrast to the mystery, gloom, and coldness at the grand Manderley.
-These scenes were bright, sunny, and light-hearted and set the romantic backdrop where Maxim and the future Mrs. de Winter first meet.
+These scenes are bright, sunny, and light-hearted and set the romantic backdrop where Maxim and the future Mrs. de Winter first meet.
 Ancien Hotel Regina in Nice served as one of the locations along with Villa Eilenroc in Antibes.

 The couple also makes a trip to Monaco’s Jardin Exotique, a clifftop garden with views over the Mediterranean and Monte Carlo.
 This was built in the 1930s by Prince Albert.
 The filming of ‘Rebecca’ started with France and became a great way for the team to bond and come together.